cguttweb/nuxt-portfolio-blog/content/posts/state-management-with-vuex.md

 if you have several getters in computed properties there can also be issues.
 There is a helper function called `mapGetters` `import { mapGetters } from 'vuex'`

+you can update computed properties to do calculations in the background, however when adding mapGetters you will be unable to your own computed properties.
+There is a way around this in ES6 using a spread operator